 1. Be unique

-Brand positioning enables sets you apart from the competition to become known for something stake out a unique territory (an industry specialty or a very specialised service offering for example) which no competitor can dare follow because they will become labelled as a “me-too” brand.
+Brand positioning sets you apart from the competition to become known for something stake out a unique territory (an industry specialty or a very specialised service offering, for example) that no competitor can dare follow because they will become labelled as a “me-too” brand.

 2. Be focused

 It will help you focus on a specific target market by owning a particular feature or benefit through positioning; you’ll be forced to focus your services accordingly.
 This, in turn, will cause you to be perceived as an expert in that area, which in turn increases your value to prospects.
 Specialists grow twice as fast as firms that describe themselves as generalists.

 3. Be the ”go-to” brand

 Positioning your brand uniquely against the competition will help you decide what new services to offer and how they’re priced.
 Are you a higher-priced boutique accounting firm or a no-frills, low-cost provider?
 Which new services and pricing support that positioning?

 4. Be more creative

 When your positioning is pinpoint sharp, you can afford to become more effective through creative decision-making.
 Once you’ve developed your core messaging needed to promote your unique brand positioning, you’ll have the insight to make more effective decisions throughout the creative process.
 Clear brand positioning drives clear communication.

 Effective brand positioning helps provide the persuasive sales tools your business development team needs to nurture and close more sales.
 Unique brand positioning boosts firm visibility and top-of-mind-recall for future clients.